 Fight like a crow and not an eagle

 Full disclosure, the game lets you put on a hood if you find one to replace your helmet and like Origins, you can keep changing gears across head, torso and legs.
-This time Ubisoft has gone a step ahead and added another layer of RPG element to the weapons by giving them a stat boosts based on completing several challenges.
-This actually solves the problem of letting a cool looking legendary gear become redundant because you got it at a lower level during the starting part of the game.
+This time Ubisoft has gone a step ahead and added another layer of RPG element to the weapons by giving them a stat boost based on completing several challenges.
+This actually solves the problem of letting cool looking legendary gear become redundant because you got it at a lower level during the starting part of the game.

 The three tier skill tree branches to range attacks, the usual sword faff and actual Assassin perks.
 Here’s where you feel that Assassin’s Creed is not the same as before, offering more RPG elements one after another and building solid on the foundations of Origins.
-What I am talking about is that now you can map the skills to the face buttons on the controller that can be activated by pressing down the left shoulder buttons.
+Now you can map these skills to the face buttons on the controller that can be activated by pressing down the left shoulder buttons.

 For instance, holding down the LB button and pressing X on the Xbox controller will activate a health boost or LB + B will snatch the shield off those pesky guards making them more open for frontal attacks.
 Best up, LB + A will let you Spartan Kick enemies off cliff and ships.
 It’s very satisfying to do and is clearly very similar to Gerard Butler’s kick from 300.
 There are range weapon button mappings by holding down LT + face buttons too.
 You can map these skills as you like and the game gives you interesting skills right from the get go so you get pulled into its progression system quite easily.
 Adding to that, the gear and loot come fast and furious, you’ll constantly be switching between different level items more often than you think.
 Cosmetically they look amazing as well.

 Assassin’s Creed has taken one of the most daring steps with Origins and it has paid off.
 It was a fabulous game with Odyssey being a spit shine over the already good game mechanics.